×

 Before you sign up, Martin Lewis recommends that you make sure you understand what is included in the price of your plan.
 There are many different providers out there, each offering similar plans.
 Some have low starting prices which mask the fact that other elements need to be added in at extra cost.
 Others have plan structures which include things you don’t necessarily need at a higher price.
 You might find that some providers only include the collection of the person who has died from certain places at certain times in their price, whereas Aura will collect from anywhere in mainland Great Britain at any time.
 For that reason, it is very important to compare funeral plans against one another, so that you can get a good sense of which offer aligns most closely with your needs.

 Lewis also recommends checking that the provider you are interested in is FCA-authorised.
 In practice, it would be highly unlikely to find one that isn’t authorised, as this has been an industry requirement since July 2022.
 But it will just give you that little bit of extra reassurance that funeral plans are safe.
+There’s no single list of recommended funeral plans — the right one depends on your needs, preferences, and budget.

 Questions it’s a good idea for consumers to ask